Growth

 So I started writing things down.
 I started making a plan.
 And I started really focusing on the planning phase of my work.
 I was also able to separate the planning phase from the execution phase.

-When you’re executing on a great plan, it’s like the wind is at your back and everything is easy.
-When you’re working without a good plan, especially when you’re new to something, you get onto an emotional rollercoaster of unclear expectations.
-The key to growth is making finding the plan just as important as executing on the plan.
+When you’re executing a great plan, it’s like the wind is at your back and everything is easy.
+When you’re working without a good plan, especially when you’re new to something, you get onto an emotional roller coaster of unclear expectations.
+The key to growth is making finding the plan just as important as executing the plan.